Amanda Morris

 Biography

-When I’m not wearing my academic hat, I enjoy spending time with my loved ones, baking and cooking, crafting, discovering local small businesses, and adventuring outdoors.
+When I’m not wearing my academic hat, I enjoy spending time with my loved ones, baking and cooking, crafting, supporting local small businesses, and finding any excuse to be up in the magical Sierra Nevada mountains.

 Degrees